This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-A finger dislocation occurs when bones in your finger move out of their normal position.
-This takes place at a joint (where bones meet).
+A finger dislocation happen when bones in your finger move out of their normal position.

 - You have numbness or tingling in your hand.